 - Half a billion are expected to remain in extreme poverty by 2030 if current trends of economic growth and levels of within-country inequality persist.

 - The decline of extreme poverty is expected to slow down.
 Much of the progress will be driven by economic growth in Asia, and India in particular.
 The number of people in extreme poverty in Africa is expected to stagnate.

-Over the course of the last generation more than a billion people left the most destitute living conditions behind.
-Can we expect this progress to continue over the coming decade?
+Over the course of the last generation more than one billion people left the most destitute living conditions behind.
+Can we expect this rapid progress to continue over the coming decade?

 The world economy is growing.
 In less than a generation the value of the yearly global economic production has doubled.1

 Increasing productivity around the world meant that many left the worst poverty behind.
 More than a third of the world population now live on more than 10 dollars per day, as the visualization below shows.
 Just a decade decade ago it was only a quarter.
 In absolute numbers this meant the number of people who live on more than 10 dollars per day increased by 900 million in just the last 10 years.2

 This expansion of the global middle class went together with progress in reducing global poverty – no matter what poverty line you want to compare it with, the share of the world population below this poverty line declined.3 In 1990 international organizations adopted a definition of poverty in line with the poverty lines in low-income countries.
 In the latest adjustment the international poverty line is set to the threshold of living on less than $1.90 per day.
 That is a very low poverty line and focusses on what is happening to the very poorest people on the planet.4